Interlock (engineering): Mechanical

-Interlocks may be strictly mechanical, as in one form of internal firearm safety, that blocks motion of the trigger, sear and/or firing pin unless the breech is properly closed & locked.
+Interlocks may be strictly mechanical.
+An example of a mechanical interlock is a steering wheel of a car.
+In modern days, most cars have an anti-theft feature that restricts the turning of the steering wheel if the key is not inserted in the ignition.
+This prevents an individual from pushing the car since the mechanical interlock restricts the directional motion of the front wheels of the car.

 In the operation of a device such as a press or cutter that is hand fed or the workpiece hand removed, the use of two buttons to actuate the device, one for each hand, greatly reduces the possibility of operation endangering the operator.
 No such system is fool-proof, and such systems are often augmented by the use of cable–pulled gloves worn by the operator; these are retracted away from the danger area by the stroke of the machine.
 A major problem in engineering operator safety is the tendency of operators to ignore safety precautions or even outright disabling forced interlocks due to work pressure and other factors.
 Therefore, such safeties require and perhaps must facilitate operator cooperation.